 • Protection of property and assets that a spouse intends to pass on to children from an earlier relationship

 In addition to following the terms of pre and postnuptial agreements during a divorce, the Law Office of Jason Wright can handle the creation of these legal documents before or during a marriage.
-We have successfully helped couples develop legally sound and safe plans while also making them feel comfortable with the process and not like they are planning for their ultimate divorce.
+We have successfully helped couples develop legally sound and safe plans while also making them feel comfortable with the process and not like it is planning for their ultimate divorce.

 Dissolution of Same-Sex Marriages

 In 2015, the United States Supreme Court ruling of Obergefell v.
-Hodges granted same-sex couples the same rights to marry —and divorce– as heterosexual couples.
-Same-sex couples still face challenges that heterosexual couples do not, especially when they share children.
+Hodges granted same-sex couples the same rights to marry — and divorce — as heterosexual couples in every state of the United States.
+Same-sex couples are entitled to all the divorce protections afforded to everyone else but still face challenges that heterosexual couples do not, especially when they share children.

 A law firm that is sensitive to these issues and familiar with the intricacies of LGBT divorce and child custody concerns is an absolute must for a same-sex couple that has decided to end their marriage.

-An attorney will be able to explain the laws and your rights under them.
-They will ensure that the details of the legal are followed to avoid costly mistakes.
-Perhaps most importantly, they are there to protect your best interests and help navigate you and your family through a stressful and challenging situation.
+Your attorney will make sure you understand the laws and your rights under them.
+They will avoid costly mistakes made by inexperience.
+Perhaps most importantly, they will protect your best interests and help you and your family navigate a stressful and difficult situation.

-If you are going through a divorce without the help of an attorney, are thinking about getting a divorce but have questions before making your decision or are planning to get divorced and are unsure of where to start, contact the caring and responsive team at the Law Offices of Jason Wright.
-We are ready to help you resolve your divorce efficiently, fairly and with your best interests at heart.
+If you are going through a divorce without the help of an attorney, are thinking about getting a divorce but have questions before making your decision or are planning to get divorced and are unsure of where to start, contact the caring and responsive team at the Law Office of Jason Wright.
+We are ready to help you resolve your divorce efficiently and with your best interests at heart.